Thanh-Truong/thanh-truong.github.io/_pages/cv.md

 <p>I am a software developer and a former database researcher whose passion is building data-intensive applications.</p>
 <p>I have a strong foundation in data and database with overall 8 years of hands-on experience in database theory and in implementing database kernel components: indexing, storage, and query processor.</p>

 I earned a PhD degree in Database Technology and a Master degree of Computer Science both at [Uppsala University](https://www.uu.se/), Sweden.
-Among other research works, I have an [important publication](https://streamanalyze.com/research/) that contributed to the foundation of [StreamAnalyze AB](https://streamanalyze.com/).
+Among other research works, I have an [important publication](https://streamanalyze.com/research/) that contributed to the foundation of [StreamAnalyze AB](https://streamanalyze.com/), which provides edge computing or analytic engine.

 Prior to this, I had started my sofware developer career since 2005 primarily developing desktop applications and web applications.